-- A new political party that wishes to select nominees for the next general election must file a sufficient petition no later than 60 days before the party filing period. - The Secretary of State shall determine the sufficiency of the signatures submitted within 30 days of filing. - The date of each signature must appear on the petition in order for the signature to count. - A signature dated more than 90 days before the date the petition is submitted is not counted. - If the petition is determined to be insufficient, the Secretary of State notifies the sponsors in writing, through their designated agent, setting forth the reason for so finding. - Upon certification of sufficiency of the petition the new political party shall be declared by the Secretary of State. - A new political party formed by the petition process nominates candidates by convention for the first general election after certification. - Conventions must be held by noon on May 24, 2022.
-The convention, including its methods and location(s) held, is governed by the rules of the new party.
+- A new political party that wishes to select nominees for the next general election must file a sufficient petition no later than three (3) weeks before the preferential primary election. - The Secretary of State shall determine the sufficiency of the signatures submitted within 30 days of filing. - The date of each signature must appear on the petition in order for the signature to count. - A signature dated prior to the first day of January immediately following the general election shall not be counted. - If the petition is determined to be insufficient, the Secretary of State notifies the sponsors in writing, through their designated agent, setting forth the reason for so finding. - Upon certification of sufficiency of the petition the new political party shall be declared by the Secretary of State. - A new political party formed by the petition process nominates candidates by convention for the first general election after certification. - A candidate to be nominated by convention must file a political practices pledge with the Secretary of State or County Clerk no later than 12:00 noon on the date of the preferential primary election. - Conventions must be held by noon on March 5, 2024.
+The convention, including its methods and location(s) held, is governed by the rules of the new party. - Certificates of Nomination must be filed with the Secretary of State or County Clerk by noon on March 5, 2024.